|

 When it comes to beer in Turkey, tourists have plenty of options.
 Local brands are much more affordable and offer a variety of interesting flavors unique to the region.

-But alcohol in Turkey prices can vary quite a lot depending on certain factors.
+But in Turkey, prices can vary quite a lot depending on certain factors.

 Some of the most popular local beers include Efes Pilsen (who also brews Becks, Miller, Warstiener, and Fosters), Tuborg (who brews Fredericks), and Bomonti.

-Imported beers and liquors are also available, though they’re more expensive in Turkey as they often carry high import taxes.
+Imported beers and liquors are also available, though they’re more expensive as they often carry high import taxes.

-As of May 2023, an imported beer can be found for 40-80 tl if you are purchasing it from a tekel or grocery store.
+An imported beer can be found for 90-150 tl if you are purchasing it from a tekel or grocery store.
 It will likely be double if you’re at a restaurant or bar.

-Prices change often because of factors like inflation, taxes, and the general state of the economy.
-Take these estimates with a grain of salt.
+Prices change often because of factors like inflation, taxes, and the general state of the economy, so take these estimates with a grain of salt.

 Personally, I am an IPA girl and those seem to be difficult to find at times.
 The Bomonti Filtresiz has a pretty good flavor that is comparable.